plasmodic/ecto/doc/source/usage/tutorials/lifecycle.rst

 Lifecycle of Cells
 ==================

+This tutorial is more of a demo of what happens during the lifetime of a cell.
-Let's examine the lifecycle of a cell.
-See :ref:`cells-overview` for a more detailed reference.
+Please read the reference for a :ref:`cell <cells-overview>` for a more detailed reference.

 This cell will chirp at every point in its life.